-Applying the debarred definition, the Federal Acquisition Regulations (FAR) provides the authority for the suspension an debarment official (SDO) to suspend or debar federal government contractors.
-Federal employees or even contractor employees can be debarred from doing business with the federal government.
+Applying the debarment meaning, the Federal Acquisition Regulations (FAR) provide the authority for the suspension and debarment official (SDO) to suspend or debar federal government contractors.
+Besides companies debarred from government contracts, federal employees or even contractor employees can be debarred from doing business with the federal government.

 Large DOD contractors also can face suspension or debarment from government contracts.
 A few companies have actually been tarnished.
-However, reasons for the debarment could have been avoided.
+However, the reasons for the debarment in procurement could have been avoided.

-Larger businesses that are debarred for mentor protégé violations and allegations of procurement fraud can also avoid or minimize such harsh results by simply retaining government contract suspension debarment lawyers that also understand the specific substantive areas of law that ultimately led to being debarred.
+Larger businesses that are debarred from federal contracts for mentor protégé violations and allegations of procurement fraud can also avoid or minimize such harsh results by simply retaining government contract suspension debarment lawyers that also understand the specific substantive areas of law that ultimately led to being debarred.

 Government contractors are suspended and or debarred due to alleged wrongdoing that can severely question their present ability to be a responsible contractor.

-Under the debarred meaning, the applicable standards for contractor responsibility include but are not limited to the following:
+Under the government’s debarment meaning, the applicable standards for contractor responsibility include but are not limited to the following:

 - The ability to provide adequate and sufficient financial resources to perform federal contracts